CRISPHealth/crisp-frontend-challenge/README.md

 - **Display**: Page should display the following simple metrics:
   - \# of tasks completed
   - \# of open tasks
-  - Avg. duration for completed task

-**Additional**
+**Additional **
-- **State Management**: Use Redux (for React) to manage state.
+- **State Management**: Use a React statement management library such as Redux to manage state.
 - **Styling**: Use CSS/SCSS to make it visually appealing.
   - You _may_ use a React component library of your choosing (ie. Material UI)
-- **Unit Tests**: Implement at least one unit test using a framework you are familiar with (Jest, Mocha, React Testing Library, etc.).
-    - Bonus 🎉 for more unit test coverage

 #### Bonus 🎉:
+- Implement at least one unit test using a framework you are familiar with (Jest, Mocha, React Testing Library, etc.).
 - Implement task categories (Work, Personal, etc.)
 - Add a filter feature to filter tasks by category
 - Add a due date to tasks